vincentlan15/String-Regex-Manipuplation/chapter2.md

 --- type:NormalExercise lang:python xp:100 skills:1 key:dd4e809615
 ## Matching an optional letter

-Now it gets a bit more tricky: you are looking for two "A"s that are either consecutive or separated by a "G".
+Now it gets a bit more tricky: you are looking for a "T" and a "C" that are either consecutive or separated by a "G".
 How can you do that?
-A method we learned before, of course, is "AA|AGA", but now with the new `?` operator, we have a simpler way to express "the 'G' between the two 'A's is optional."
+A method we learned before, of course, is "TC|TGC", but now with the new `?` operator, we have a simpler way to express "the 'G' between the two other letters is optional."
 How exactly should the expression be?
 We leave the challenge to you.

 *** =instructions
-- Search in `seq` for *all* occurences of two "A"s either consecutive or sepearted by a "G".
+- Search in `seq` for *all* occurences of "T" and "C" either consecutive or sepearted by a "G".
 - Print out the results

 *** =hint
-- The search pattern should be `AG?A`.
+- The search pattern should be `TG?C`.
 - You don't need to change the code for the print statement that we provided.

 *** =pre_exercise_code